Musicals101.com

 Victor HerbertVictor Herbert as he appeared on the sheet music for Naughty Marietta's "Ah, Sweet Mystery of Life."

-Despite a melodic sophistication worthy of Europe, Herbert's scores had a distinctly American sound.
+Despite melodic sophistication worthy of Europe, Herbert's scores had a distinctly American sound.
 Herbert was the first Broadway songwriter to successfully insist that no changes be made in his scores without his permission -- a precedent that did much to end the age of "interpolations," and thereby reshape the role of composers in the American theatre.

-Herbert's musicals (written with various collaborators) involved simple American goodness triumphing over Old World ways.
+Herbert's musicals, written with various collaborators, involved simple American goodness triumphing over Old World ways.
 His most famous works include –

 Fritzi ScheffA tinted magazine photo of Fritzi Scheff in the bejeweled costume she wore for the finale of Mlle.
 Modiste.